ubccr/xdmod/docs/howto-normalized-avg-processors.md

-The Normalized Avg Processor statistic is available if you add the following JSON and SQL Files to the XDMoD project.
+The "Job Size: Normalized" statistic can be restored if you modify/add the following JSON and SQL files to your installation of Open XDMoD.
+The files are located in `/etc/xdmod` unless you used a different prefix when installing Open XDMoD (e.g., `/opt/xdmod-{{ page.sw_version }}/etc`).

-1. Add the follwing to:
+1. Add the following to `datawarehouse.d/ref/Jobs-statistics.json`:
-- configuration/datawarehouse.d/ref/Job-Statistics.json
 ```json
     "normalized_avg_processors": {
         "aggregate_formula": {